 In the solar industry, producing electricity is our bread and butter.
 This means it’s important for solar professionals to have a strong grasp of electricity fundamentals.

-If you’re new to solar, there’s a lot to learn so in today’s article we cover a key topic to understand about electricity: the difference between two types of electric current—alternating current (AC) and direct current (DC).
-Both are involved in a solar PV system.
+If you’re new to solar, there’s a lot to learn — you can’t just plug the panels into the wall and call it a day.
+In today’s article, we cover one of the core topics every installer needs to understand about electricity: the difference between two types of electric current, AC and DC.

-If your familiarity with AC/DC starts and ends with the famous band, this article is for you!
+AC and DC are both involved in a solar PV system.
+So, if your familiarity with AC/DC starts and ends with the famous band, this article is for you!

 As we explain in our primer on solar panel stringing, current is the rate of flow of electric charge (i.e. the flow of electrons).